HanleiZhang/HanleiZhang.github.io/_pages/about.md

 * Sep.
 2016 - Jun.
 2020.
 B.S., Department of Computer Science and Technology, Beijing Jiaotong University, China.

 ## News
 * [Aug.
-2021] Release the first text open intent recognition [toolkit](https://github.com/thuiar/TEXTOIR) (TEXTOIR), integrating 5 open-classification methods and 10 clustering methods, enjoy it!
+2021] Release the first text open intent recognition [toolkit](https://github.com/thuiar/TEXTOIR) (TEXTOIR), integrating a series of methods in open intent detection and discovery, enjoy it!
 * [May.
-2021] Got one demo paper accepted at ACL 2021.
+2021] Got one paper accepted at ACL 2021.
 * [Jan.
 2021] Release the first open knowledge discovery [reading list](https://github.com/thuiar/OKD-Reading-List), enjoy it!
 * [Dec.
 2020] Got two papers accepted at AAAI 2021.
 * [Nov.
 2019] Got one paper accepted at AAAI 2020.